Extinction Rebellion is an international movement that uses non-violent civil disobedience in an attempt to halt mass extinction and

 On 31st October 2018, we assembled on Parliament Square in London to announce a Declaration of Rebellion against the UK Government.
 We were expecting a couple of hundred people.
 Instead, 1500 came to participate in peaceful civil disobedience.
 The energy was contagious!
 The next few weeks were a whirlwind.
 Six thousand of us converged on London to peacefully block five major bridges across the Thames.
 We planted trees in the middle of Parliament Square, and dug a hole there to bury a coffin representing our future.
 We super-glued ourselves to the gates of Buckingham Palace as we read a letter to the Queen.
 Our actions generated huge national and international publicity and, as news spread, our ideas connected with tens of thousands of people around the world.
 The XR project was resonating with a deeply felt need for community and solidarity.
 “We are the ones we’ve been waiting for,” we chanted!
 Dozens of countries now have groups springing up, from the Solomon Islands to Australia, from Spain to South Africa, the US to India.

-So what’s next?
-We are working relentlessly, building our movement in preparation for phase two, an international rebellion that will begin on 15th April 2019.
+We are working relentlessly to build our movement.
 So come and join us.
 Rebel for life.
 For the planet.
 For our children’s children’s futures.
 There is so much work to be done.

 - Our Strategy